kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

  1. Wait for UUU to complete, then power down the carrier board.

- 1. Toggle the DIP switches to eMMC boot mode (1001).
+ 1. Toggle the DIP switches back to eMMC boot mode (1001) - for all devices.

 ## Provide feedback